Court Reporting Certificate

-CRAH Program License Agreement (training only without a steno machine) at a cost of $6,049.00.
-CRAH Program License Agreement-(training with a new Luminex CSE steno machine) at a cost of $7549.00.
+CRAH Program License Agreement (training only without a steno machine) at a cost of $6,104.00.
+CRAH Program License Agreement- with training steno machine at a cost of $7,899.00.
 Case Catalyst student version CAT software is included without charge during training.
 However, most professional reporters, captioners, and CART providers must provide their own professional version CAT software throughout their career.

 As a participant in the program, you have the option to apply:

 How long does it take to complete the program?

 CRAH is truly a self-paced program.
 How quickly you can complete your training is based upon your ability to memorize, your dexterity, how familiar you might already be with some of the academics you must learn and the number of hours you can practice each day.
 Successful completion requires a motivated, disciplined student.
 Some students have completed their training in a year, but some students may take 18 months, 2 years or longer.